tailswalker/LGCA-persistent-nematic/README.md

 To compile the code, please be sure to change the path to the random number generator (RNG) and the graphical output tool (CIMG) appropriately.

-Parameter values for lattice size need to be changed directly within the code before compiling; other parameter values need to be input alongside the run command in the appropriate order, e.g. ./output 500 1000 0.2 0.1 0.1 (see code atoi and atof commands) for the order of parameter input.
+Parameter values for lattice size need to be changed directly within the code before compiling; other parameter values need to be input alongside the run command in the appropriate order, e.g. ./output 500 1000 0.2 0.1 0.1 (see code atoi and atof commands) for the order of parameter input).